 We next marginalize $\ddstr$ over $\delta \theta$.
 The marginalized result, $\int (\ddstr)~ d{\delta \theta}$, is shown in Figure \ref{fig:margin_struct_toy_diffz} as a function of $z$. $\int (\ddstr)~ d{\delta \theta}$ peaks roughly around $z_{\rm mid}$.
-The decrease towards the end of EoR is sharper and roughly independent of reionization history.
-However, the drop towards higher $z$ is related to the reionization history.
-The drop is slower for the slower reionization history and vice-versa.
+The decrease toward the end of EoR is sharper and roughly independent of reionization history.
+However, the drop toward higher $z$ is related to the reionization history.
+The drop is slower for the slower reionization history and vice versa.
 That could be simply related to the rate of emergence of the ionized bubbles in the IGM, and once the reionization is roughly around its midway, the percolation of bubbles makes it insensitive to the history.